sugarlabs/musicblocks/guide/README.md

 Instrument" block.
 The *Sampler* widget lets you set the center pitch of your sample so that it can be tuned.

+The pitch selector displays both the note name (such as A4) and its corresponding frequency in Hertz (Hz).
+This helps you understand the mathematical relationship between musical notes and sound frequencies - each octave represents a doubling of frequency (e.g., A4 is 440 Hz while A5 is 880 Hz).

 ### How to import sound samples ?
 By clicking the upload samples icon or by perfoming a drag and drop to sample canvas.